gt-marine-robotics-group/Virtuoso/virtuoso_perception/README.md

 This node finds clusters from the voxel grid created by Nav2.
 These clusters can then be interpreted as objects like buoys or docks.

 ### Voxel Grid
 This node takes in the voxel grid created by Nav2 and creates voxels of those voxels.
 These are used to help identify the entrances to docks as, if tuned correctly, there can be about 1 voxel per entry point.
+Currently being phased out for a more robust solution to docking.

 ## Virtuoso Perception Nodes